microsoft/terminal/doc/specs/Keyboard-Selection.md

 ## Inspiration

 ConHost allows the user to edit an existing selection using the keyboard.
 Holding `Shift` allows the user to move the second selection anchor in accordance with the arrow keys.
 The selection anchor updates by one cell per key event, allowing the user to refine the selected region.
-However, mouse selection seems to be superior in that it provides access to the following special selection modes:
-- Double Click: word selection
-- Triple Click: line selection

 Mark mode allows the users to update the selection anchors sequentially, and create a block selection.